zj6882917/aakinshin.net/en/_posts/dotnet/stopwatch.md

   [`gettimeofday()`](http://linux.die.net/man/2/gettimeofday),
   [`mach_absolute_time()`](https://developer.apple.com/library/mac/#qa/qa1398/_index.html)
   (you can find a nice overview [here](http://stackoverflow.com/a/12480485/184842)).
-Both CoreCLR and Mono uses `clock_getttime` as a primary way (with fallbacks to `mach_absolute_time` and `gettimeofday`) because it's the best way to get high precision time stamp.
+Both CoreCLR and Mono uses `clock_getttime` as a primary way (with fallbacks to `mach_absolute_time` and `gettimeofday`) because it's the best way to get high-precision time stamp.
 This function has the following signature:

 ```cpp
 int clock_gettime(clockid_t clk_id, struct timespec *tp);
 ```

 Here `clockid_t` is ID of the target clock.
 For high precision timestamping, we should use `CLOCK_MONOTONIC` (if this option is available on current hardware) but there are other clock option (like `CLOCK_REALTIME` for real-time clock or `CLOCK_THREAD_CPUTIME_ID` for thread-specific CPU-time clock).
-The target timestamp will be return as a `timespec`:
+The target timestamp will be returned as a `timespec`:

 ```
 struct timespec {